Researcher Spotlight – Mario Simon Pinilla-Gallego

 Advisor: Dr. Rebecca Irwin

 Every year the Southeast Climate Adaptation Science Center funds a multi-disciplinary cohort of Global Change Fellows representing colleges across NC State University.
-Here are some highlights about 2019-20 Fellow, Simon Pinilla, and the applied research he’s conducting.
+Here are some highlights about 2019-20 Fellow, Mario Simon Pinilla-Gallego, and the applied research he’s conducting.

 What do you study?